Blotch3D/Blotch3D/README.md

 platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
 You can *create* multiple 3D windows, but MonoGame does not handle them correctly (input sometimes goes to the wrong window and in certain situations will crash).
-If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
 You can, of course, create any number of non-3D windows you like.

 Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
 There are some